 Pyrethrum (e.g., Pyganic) is a mixture of 6 related molecules known as pyrethrins.
 Materials containing pyrethrins have been used against European apple sawfly and for short-term (relative to conventional insecticides) control of plum curculio, codling moth and apple maggot.
 Pyrethrins are rapidly broken down when exposed to UV-light and therefore applications in late evening are recommended.
 For the duration of control it provides, Pyganic would be more expensive than conventional insecticides or other organic options as the foundation for an insect pest management program.

 Pyrethrins + azadirachtin.
-AZERA insecticide includes two active ingredients in its formulation: Azadirachtin (1.20%) and pyrethrins 1.40%.
+AZERA (Valent USA) insecticide includes two active ingredients in its formulation: Azadirachtin (1.20%) and Pyrethrins (1.40%).
 AZERA controls insects through three modes of action: contact, ingestion and insect growth regulatory activity.
 It can be used to kill hard-to-kill insects such as Japanese beetles and stink bugs.
 This product is toxic to aquatic organisms, including fish and invertebrates and is highly toxic to bees exposed to direct treatment on blooming crops or weeds.
-Therefore, \dDo not apply this product or allow it to drift to blooming crops or weeds while bees are foraging in the treatment area.
+Therefore, do not apply this product or allow it to drift to blooming crops or weeds while bees are foraging in the treatment area.

 Insecticidal soaps (e.g., M-Pede) are concentrates made from biodegradable fatty acids and are contact insecticides that can be effective against such soft-bodied arthropods as aphids, mealybugs, and psyllids.
 They can provide suppression of pear psylla when used in a seasonal spray program, but the residual period is short, and uniform drying conditions are required to prevent droplet residues on the fruit surface.
 They have a low bee-poisoning hazard.